NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Catch the Details.md

 You are quick at recognizing broad details about people and things around you.
-You are trained in Society and gain the [[Feats/Eye For Numbers|Eye For Numbers]] skill feat.
+You are trained in Society and gain the [[Eye For Numbers|Eye For Numbers]] skill feat.
 If you would automatically become trained in Society (from your background or class, for example), you instead become trained in a skill of your choice.

 * * *